jbpost2/TeachingWithR/CourseFiles.md

 the efficiency of your R programs.
 These techniques include the use of loops and vectorized functions to avoid repeated sections of code.
 To really take R programs to the next level, we see how to write custom functions that will help to streamline code.
-Feel free to use these materials for any educational purpose\!

 <hr>